C-Loftus/Princeton-Thesis/doc/main.md

 For federated learning to be practical, we need users to have datasets that are unique and easily generated.
 Programs which automatically record voice or keyboard inputs can be useful for this task.
 At the same time, once users actually begin training, we need to make sure they understand ideas of data autonomy.
 Namely, that they are in full control of their data and have to dedicate more system resources to training locally.

 Despite these challenges, I am optimistic about the future of both federated learning and Linux smartphones.
 Both of these technologies are radical ways to reimagine privacy and data ownership in our age of machine learning and big data.
 It may never be the case that they are widely adopted, but they provide an avenue through which users can opt out of centralized data collection.
-Federated voice models may never be better than the ones from Apple or Microsoft.
-Perhaps Linux smartphones may never be as optimized as the iPhone.
-However, I hoped to have shown in this paper how simply having alternative platforms can provide us with fruitful new design philosophies.
-Despite the fact that SXMO may appear primitive and hobbyist, its approach to menu based navigation was unseen elsewhere.
+I hoped to have shown in this paper how simply having alternative platforms can provide us with fruitful new design philosophies.
+For instance, despite the fact that SXMO may appear simplistic and hobbyist, its approach to menu based navigation was unseen elsewhere.
+It invited us to engage with the idea of discrete accessible interfaces in a more nuanced context.

 Finally, I hope to have also shown the valuable design work and software engineering occurring at a grassroots and community level, outside universities or industry.
-Tools I mentioned throughout the paper like [Talon](#talon), [Rango](#Rango) and Cursorless \footnote{\url{https://www.cursorless.org/}} are all community driven.
+Accessibility tools I mentioned throughout the paper like [Talon](#talon), [Rango](#Rango) and Cursorless \footnote{\url{https://www.cursorless.org/}} are all community driven.
 Studying them provided me valuable insights into what everyday users value with their accessibility tools.
 I am inspired by the dedication and compassion of all those who create accessibility software.
 I hope to have written this thesis in the same spirit.

 # Works Cited